hydroversebr/hydrobr/README.md

 # hydrobr

-## Descrição
+## Description

-Os dados fluviométricos e pluviométriocos da Agência Nacional de Águas são uma das bases para modelagem hidrológica no Brazil.
-O pacote hydrobr foi desenvolvido para baixar, limpar e selecionar estações da ANA.
-Funções com análises estatísticas preliminares em desenvolvimento.
-O aprimoramento do pacote é aberto à estusiastas.
-Faça parte da equipe e ajudenos a desenvolver esse projeto.
-This work is a volunteer initiative from a few Brazilian hydrologists.
+The hydrobr package was developed to help users select, download, and clean data from pluvio- and fluviometric stations from the Brazilian National Water Agency (pt: Agência Nacional de Águas - ANA).
+The data are made available by ANA and is one of the main databases for hydrological studies in Brazil.
+Functions for statistical analyses are currently under development.

+This is a voluntary initiative from a few Brazilian hydrologists and part of the <a href="https://github.com/hydroversebr/">hydroversebr</a>.
+The package improvement is open to enthusiasts.
+Get in touch if you want to be part of the team and help us develop this project.

 ## Installing this package